sharif-os-lab-summer-1400/OS_LAB_3_4/.github/ISSUE_TEMPLATE/session3-report-template.md

             proc/uptime:    It shows two numbers.
 The first one is the total seconds that the machine is on since its last poweroff/reboot.
 The second number is the total time that all cores have spent the idle process.
 It can be greater than the first number with multiple cores.
     3. [ ] `[FILL HERE with the program you write for this part (see experiment guide for information).]`
     4. [ ] `[FILL HERE with screen capture from your programs execution.]`
-    5. [ ] `[FILL HERE with description about, what happens if you try to write a sentence in to /proc/version.]`
+    5. [ ] `Permission denied.
+We do not have the "Write" access for this file.
+Only root user can write on this file.`

 ## Section 3.3.3